A black background with a white geometric symbol consisting of a triangle with a circle inside and three extending lines with pointed ends.

 Definition

-In RRM, an unknowable frontier is any limit beyond which measurement, interaction, or prediction becomes impossible, either because the rhythm itself dissolves or because our tools cannot maintain resonance with it.
+In RRM, an unknowable frontier is any boundary beyond which measurement, interaction, or prediction becomes impossible — Either because the rhythm itself dissolves or because we can no longer maintain resonance with it.

 Properties

-• Perceptual Horizon — The point where our instruments or senses can no longer detect the rhythm.
+• Perceptual horizon — where instruments or senses lose detection.

-• Causal Horizon — A boundary beyond which no signal or influence can reach us in time to matter.
+• Causal horizon — where no influence can reach us in time to matter.

-• Dynamic Nature — Frontiers can shift as rhythms change or as our observational capacity improves.
+• Dynamic nature — frontiers shift as rhythms change or our tools improve.

 Significance in RRM